YOUR CHILD'S FIRST VISIT TO THE DENTIST

 Ideally, it is best to take your child to the dentist when he /she is between 6 to 12 months of age.
 This allows the dentist to prevent and anticipate problems rather than treat them.
 In addition, the dentist will assess your child's caries risk, evaluate adverse habits and customize a program specific for each child.
 The Infant Oral Health Clinic

 at NDCS provides these services within its preventive programme for mothers and their infants.

 How Should I Prepare My Child for His First Visit?

 If you bring your child at age 1, your child will gradually learn that a dental visit is not a fear provoking experience.
-At an early age, the dentist can acclimitize your child to procedures such as examination using a mouth mirror, and tooth cleaning.
-Older children can accompany you when you see your dentist, so that you can be a model for appropriate behavious.
+At an early age, the dentist can acclimatize your child to procedures such as examination using a mouth mirror, and tooth cleaning.
+Older children can accompany you when you see your dentist, so that you can be a model for appropriate behaviours.
 You can also read to your child.
 There are many children's books on visiting the dentist.

 How Often Should My Child See the Dentist?

-There is no set rule; it is generally recommended that children visit the dentist every six months.
+There is no set rule.
+It is generally recommended that children visit the dentist every six months.
 Because children's dental needs differ, your dentist is best able to suggest a schedule of visits for your child.